A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in Double Gyre configuration

-In this section, we study how subgrid parameterizations improve biases in energetics and mean flow in a coarse ocean model at resolution $1/4^o$.
-The scaling coefficient $\gamma$ of the ZB20-based parameterizations which we use in this section is provided in Table \ref{tab:default_coefficient}.
-The coefficient $\gamma$ is larger for the filtered than for the unfiltered versions of the ZB20 parameterization because filtering reduces the magnitude of the subgrid forcing prediction.
+In this section, we analyze the impact of subgrid parameterizations, in particular, on improving biases in energetics and the mean states in the coarse resolution model with horizontal grid spacing of $1/4^\circ$.
+The values of the scaling coefficient $\gamma$ of the ZB20-based parameterizations used in this section are reported in Table \ref{tab:default_coefficient}.
+The coefficient $\gamma$ is larger for the filtered than for the unfiltered versions of the ZB20 parameterization, since filtering reduces the magnitude of the subgrid forcing.
+The subgrid parameterizations JHAH15, GZ21 and ZB20-Reynolds are tuned to approximately match the total KE, and the ZB20-Smooth parameterization is tuned to match the APE.
+Sensitivity to the scaling coefficient and performance at multiple resolutions are discussed in Section \ref{sec:sensitivity_studies}.